-We provided the Company's shareholders with the opportunity to vote to approve, on an advisory, non-binding basis, the compensation of our named executive officers at our 2017 annual meeting of shareholders.
-As noted above under the section heading "The Compensation Decision-making Process".
-The result of the prior advisory shareholder vote at our 2017 annual meeting of shareholders was 98.8% of votes cast approved the compensation of our named executive officers.
+We are providing the Company's shareholders with the opportunity to vote to approve, on an advisory, non-binding basis, the compensation of our named executive officers at our 2024 annual meeting of shareholders.
+Please see Proposal 2 - Advisory Vote on Executive Compensation.
+As noted above under the section heading "The Compensation Decision-making Process."
+The result of the prior advisory shareholder vote at our 2023 annual meeting of shareholders was 97.7% of votes cast approved the compensation of our named executive officers.

-Additionally, at our 2017 annual meeting of shareholders, we provided the Company's shareholders with the opportunity to indicate their preference on how frequently we should seek an advisory vote on the compensation of our named executive officers, with the option for every "1 Year," every "2 Years," or every "3 Years."
-The result of this advisory vote at our 2017 annual meeting of shareholders was 66.0% of votes cast were in favor of an advisory vote on executive compensation every three years.
-Based on the board of directors' recommendation for a frequency of three years and the voting results with respect to the frequency of future advisory votes on executive compensation, the board of directors determined that it would include in the annual shareholder meeting proxy materials a shareholder vote on executive compensation every three years until the next required vote on frequency of advisory votes on executive compensation, which we are providing the opportunity to vote on at our 2023 Annual Meeting of Shareholders.
-As an advisory vote on executive compensation occurred at the 2017 Annual Meeting of the Shareholders, the next advisory vote on executive compensation will occur at the 2020 Annual Meeting of the Shareholders.
+Additionally, every six years, we provide the Company's shareholders with the opportunity to indicate their preference on how frequently we should seek an advisory vote on the compensation of our named executive officers, with the option for every "1 Year," every "2 Years," or every "3 Years."
+The result of the prior advisory vote at our 2023 annual meeting of shareholders was 70.8% of votes cast were in favor of an advisory vote on executive compensation every year.
+Based on the board of directors' recommendation for a frequency of every year and the voting results with respect to the frequency of future advisory votes on executive compensation, the board of directors determined that it would include in the annual shareholder meeting proxy materials a shareholder vote on executive compensation every year until the next required vote on frequency of advisory votes on executive compensation, which we are providing the opportunity to vote on at our 2029 Annual Meeting of Shareholders.